This blog was born in 2007.

 It’s where I regularly put forth my thoughts on open adoption, parenting, yoga, living mindfully, thinking critically, and whatever else I’m on fire about to share with you.

 What’s it about?

 I write from Denver, and I’m passionate about de-freakifying open adoption and ending discrimination against adoptees.
 I’m in the trenches figuring out this parenting thing.
 I notice perfect moments and encourage you to do so, as well.
 I am a New Age Libertarian.
 I study the chakras, practice yoga and ayurveda, and tell stories.

 My book, The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole — written with my daughter’s birth mom — was published in 2013 by Rowman & Littlefield and garners rave reviews.
-The audio version will be available in mid-2016.
+The audio version was released mid-2016.

 If your name is Lori, why do you call yourself Lavender Luz?

 Lori Holden is my name, but I selected Lori Lavender Luz as my blog persona.
 It’s my Appalachian Trail name (even though I have never traveled the Appalachian Trail).